Coronavirus (COVID-19) Update

 Doctors on Demand - Telehealth Option

 Through our benefit plan, employees now have access to Doctors on Demand - a service that provides virtual doctor's visits through a smartphone or tablet.
-Currently the copay is waived to reduce the number of people going into physician offices.
+Currently there is a $20 copay.
+(Note: Primary Care Physicians in the domestic or Wellmark Blue Choice network are $30 for telehealth, Non-primary care physicians are $40 for telehealth.)

 Employees can sign up by clicking here and should have their insurance card handy when doing so.